-How To Eat Healthy and Save Money
+How To Eat Healthily and Save Money

 Families on a low food budget can still meet the guidelines, but they need to be making conscious choices.
 It might be a convenient option, but buying processed, chopped, pre-washed, and canned fruit and vegetables can make you pay more at the checkout.
-When planning a family meal, compare the price of ready made produce vs the raw ingredients and you may find you'd be saving money by spending time cutting and preparing the meals.
+When planning a family meal, compare the price of ready-made produce vs the raw ingredients, and you may find you'd be saving money by spending time cutting and preparing the meals.

 We compared the price of some popular processed foods against their raw ingredients and found that, on average, the cost of the raw ingredients was cheaper and, depending on how you prepare and cook the ingredients, healthier.
 A 900g bag of oven chips (£1.50), which are essentially sliced and peeled potatoes, cost more than a 2.5kg bag of potatoes (~£1) on their own.
-A pack of 4 burgers (with a net weight of 454g) cost about £2.50 on average, while 500g of mincemeat, which can be turned into burgers at home, can cost £1.50.
-Additionally, the mince meat alone contained about ~5% less fat than the pre-packaged burgers, making them a healthier alternative, depending on how you cook them.
+A pack of 4 burgers (with a net weight of 454g) costs about £2.50 on average, while 500g of mincemeat, which can be turned into burgers at home, can cost £1.50.
+Additionally, the minced meat alone contained about ~5% less fat than the pre-packaged burgers, making them a healthier alternative, depending on how you cook them.

 Consider pasta cooking sauce.
 A popular UK brand costs £1.50 per 500g jar, but it contains an unnecessary 6 grams of sugar.
 By reading the label, we worked out the measurements for each ingredient (omitting sugar and mushrooms, which aren't necessary).
-Then, we compared and averaged the price of the ingredients and calculated the cost for the same amount of pre-made sauce using the raw ingredients and the results will undoubtedly shock you.
+Then, we compared and averaged the price of the ingredients and calculated the cost for the same amount of pre-made sauce using the raw ingredients, and the results will undoubtedly shock you.

-Average cost of the raw ingredients:
+The average cost of the raw ingredients:

 - Tinned tomatoes (400g) = 35p